 At the May 13, 2015 Business Meeting, Pastor Rodney announced that he would be retiring on August 31st, 2015.

 On July 8, 2015 at the recommendation of the Pastor Search Committee the church voted to hire Joe Thornton as Senior Pastor effective September 1st, 2016.
 Pastor Joe preached his first sermon as Senior Pastor on September 6, 2015.
-On the same day, the church returned to one service, moving the time to 9:00 a.m.
+On the same day, the church returned to one Sunday morning service, moving the time to 9:00 a.m.
+Pastor Joe continued his college education as he served the Church.

 On July 6, 2016 the church voted to extend the church building.
 Construction began October 10, 2016 for a 41’ x 50’ 2-story construction adding to the Sanctuary and creating a large Fellowship Hall underneath.
 Attendance remained steady throughout the construction process even though services were held elsewhere for 4 consecutive Sundays in February/March.
 The first service in the completed sanctuary was March 19th.
 Sunday School was able to resume April 9th.
 A Dedication Service was held Sunday, April 2nd at 4 p.m. and was highly attended by the community and companies involved in the construction process.